ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_using_ddev.md

 !!! caution

-    This is not to be used in production.
+    Do not use this procedure in production.
     A staging environment for validation before production should exactly replicate the production environment.
     This is meant for development environment only.